instructor-ai/instructor/docs/blog/posts/validation-part1.md

 assert model.name == "JASON"
 ```

-As seen in this example, even though there is no code explicitly uppercasing the name, the model is able to correct the output.
+In this example, even though there is no code explicitly transforming the name to uppercase, the model is able to correct the output.

 ## Conclusion

-In this note, we have explored how many of the guardrails and self-reflection conversations in AI can be simplified by improving control flow and applying existing programming concepts.
-Instead of introducing new standards or terminology, the focus should be on validation and error handling, which are crucial for most applications.
-This post demonstrates the use of `instructor` to create validators using LLM (Language Model) and utilizing error information to prompt adaptive responses.
-Additionally, we have discussed how validators can be employed to rectify outputs.
-We hope you have found this post helpful and encourage you to experiment with `instructor` on your own.
+In this post, we have explored how validation in AI systems can be simplified by leveraging existing programming concepts.
+We have demonstrated the use of Pydantic and Instructor to achieve effective validation without introducing new standards or terminology.
+By utilizing LLM-powered validators and error information, we can prompt adaptive responses and rectify outputs.
+We encourage you to experiment with validation in your own projects using these powerful tools.

+Remember, validation and error handling are crucial for ensuring the quality and reliability of AI systems.
+By applying the concepts discussed in this post, you can enhance the control flow and improve the overall performance of your AI applications.